Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 * APIGATEWAY_PROXYURL: connection to API Gateway
 * CENTRAL_PROXYURL: connection to Amplify platform

-### SOCKS5 Proxy for Traceability Agent

-Use a SOCKS5 Proxy for communication to the Amplify Platform when sending API Traffic Events.
-This configuration is set only for [Traceability](/docs/connect_manage_environ/connect_api_manager/agent-variables/#specific-variables-for-traceability-agent) Agents.

-Associated agent variable is:

-* TRACEABILITY_PROXYURL: connection to the transaction service endpoint

 ### Proxy authentication

 Both proxy types will use one of two authentication mechanisms, none or username/password authentication.
 The username authentication is specified within the URL `http://{userName}:{password}@{proxyHost}:{proxyPort}`.